 - Processed meat.
 Sausage, bacon and jerky.
 Make sure they are gluten, sugar and soy free and organic/free-range meat is preferable. - Whole fruit.
 Approximately 1-3 servings per day, depending on your blood sugar balance.
 Favor low sugar fruits like berries and peaches over tropical fruits, apples & pears. - Nuts and seeds.
 A maximum of a handful per day, preferably soaked overnight and dehydrated or roasted at low temperature (150 degrees) to improve digestibility.
 Favor nuts lower in omega-6, like hazelnuts and macadamias, and minimize nuts high in omega-6, like brazil nuts and almonds. - Green beans, sugar peas and snap peas.
-Though technically legumes, they are usually well tolerated - Coffee and black tea.
+Though technically legumes, they are usually well tolerated. - Coffee and black tea.
 Black, or with coconut milk.
 Only if you don't suffer from fatigue, insomnia or hypoglycemia, and only before 12:00 PM.
-Limit to one cup (not one triple espresso-one cup). - Vinegar.
+Limit to one cup (not one triple expresso - one cup).

+- Dark chocolate.
+70% or higher in small amounts (i.e. about the size of a silver dollar per serving) is permitted. - Vinegar.
 Apple cider vinegar is especially well tolerated. - Restaurant food.
 The main problem with eating out is that restaurants cook with industrial seed oils, which wreak havoc on the body and cause serious inflammation.
 You don't need to become a cave dweller, but it's best to limit eating out as much as possible during this initial period.